Mumbai is a city of contrasts that surprised me in so many ways.

 Mumbai may be more expensive than other Indian cities but as a whole, India is cheap.
 Assuming you’ll be staying in Mumbai for 2 full days and sharing inexpensive accommodations with one other person, then a daily budget of around INR 2,000-2,500 per person should be plenty.
 This takes into account your accommodations, transportation, attraction fees, meals, drinks, and pocket wifi rental.
 Here’s a quick breakdown of expenses:

 This is subjective.
 I was put up at the Hotel Flora Fountain in the Fort area for around USD 55 a night, which I think is a little high.
-A quick search on AirBnB shows many listings in the Fort / Colaba areas for around USD 30-40 a night.
+A quick search shows many listings in the Fort / Colaba areas for around USD 30-40 a night.
 Expect to pay as little as USD 5 a night if you’re staying in a hostel dorm room.

 Food is cheap anywhere in India.
 Even my splurge meal of butter garlic crab at Trishna amounted to a relatively modest INR 2,846.
 If you go for local restaurants and street food, then around INR 400-500 per day will have many people bursting at the seams.